emer/axon/GPU.md

     + `PrjnScaleParams` also at end of `act.go` -- projection scaling params, for `GScale` overall value.
     + `SWtParams` in `learn.go` -- for initializing the slow and regular weight values -- most of the initial weight variation goes into SWt.
     + `LearnSynParams` in `learn.go` -- core learning algorithm at the synapse level.
-    + `GScaleVals` -- these are computed from `PrjnScaleParams` and not user-set directly, but remain constant so are put here.
+    + `GScaleValues` -- these are computed from `PrjnScaleParams` and not user-set directly, but remain constant so are put here.

 Each class of special algorithms has its own set of mostly GPU-side code: